top of page

 I live in Sheffield, and work online and in person.
 If we are working online, I recommend finding a time you can meet that is quiet and away from other household members.

-Yes.
+Yes, and in fact I insist on it!
 The first session is 30 minutes, is online and is free.
 This is for both of us to decide if counselling will be helpful.
-There is no pressure to continue after the first taster session.
+There is no pressure to continue after the first session.

 I understand a big part of my job as a therapist is to empathetically understand your experience and to communicate that understanding to you.
 What that means in practice is that there are often parts of ourselves that we're not aware of.
 I use music to play those parts of you, so that you can hear it and accept parts of yourself that are pushed down or ignored.